ddepe/sunrise-donuts/README.md

-# Sunrise Donuts Sales Data Processing
+# Sunrise Donuts Sales Data Analysis

 This repository contains Python scripts and utilities for processing and forecasting sales data from Square's reporting system.
 Using the Square API and external libraries like Prophet, these scripts provide automated tools to maintain and analyze aggregated sales data.